kds1660/SimpleRestAPIBlog/README.md

 * mongoose - to working with MongoDb database
 * body-parser - for working with requests
 * log4js - logger for server
+* PassportJs - used for autentificate user
+* express-session - for passport autentification with session id

 **BOWER**
 -